Volume 14 - Articles-1403 MEJDS (2024) 14: 76 | Back to browse issues page

 XML Persian Abstract Print

-2- Assistant Professor of Psychology Department, Payam Noor University, Tehran, Iran.
+2- Assistant Professor of Psychology Department, Payam Noor University, Tehran, Iran

-3- Assistant Professor of Psychology Department, Shahrood Branch, Islamic Azad University, Shahrood, Iran.
+3- Assistant Professor of Psychology Department, Shahrood Branch, Islamic Azad University, Shahrood, Iran

-Abstract: (168 Views)
+Abstract: (571 Views)

-Research method: The current research was a semi-experimental type and was conducted with a pre-test-post-test design with two control and experimental groups.
-The statistical population of this research included divorced mothers with teenage children who referred to counseling and psychology centers in Tehran.
-The sample size was determined through the G*power software in such a way that the study has the necessary power to detect a difference of at least 1 unit in the level of anxiety sensitivity between the experimental group and the control group.
-Assuming the probability of the first type of error is 5% and the probability of the second type of error is 20%, and assuming a standard deviation of 0.9, the number of samples equal to about 15 people for each group was obtained.
-Therefore, among the statistical population, 30 qualified volunteers were randomly entered into the study and randomly divided into two experimental and control groups (each group contains 15 people).
-The implementation method was that after selecting the people of the sample group and before starting the treatment program, Lutans et al.'s psychological capital questionnaires (2007) were distributed between both groups.
-After that, the effective parenting training program for divorced mothers was implemented on the experimental group (in the form of a 90-minute session and each session once a week) and the control group was not subjected to any treatment program.
-At the end, the post-test was done again from both groups.
-Also, after the end of the research, in order to maintain the ethical standards in the research, the treatment programs implemented in this research were also implemented on the control group.
-The criteria for entering the research include: the criteria for entering the research include 1- being a divorced mother, 2- having a teenage child, 3- at least a diploma level of education, 4- not participating in other therapeutic interventions at the same time, and the criteria for exiting the research also include 1- absenteeism more than Out of three sessions, 2- it was non-observance of group therapy rules.
+Methods: This quasi–experimental research employed a pretest–posttest design with control and experimental groups.
+The statistical population of this research included divorced mothers with teenage children who were referred to counseling and psychology centers in Tehran City, Iran.
+The sample size was determined using the G*Power software so that the study has the necessary power to detect a difference of at least 1 unit in the level of anxiety sensitivity between the experimental and the control groups.
+Assuming the probability of the first type of error is 5% and the likelihood of the second type of error is 20%, with a standard deviation of 0.9, the number of samples is estimated to be 15 people for each group.
+Therefore, among the statistical population, 30 qualified volunteers were randomly entered into the study and divided into the experimental and control groups (each group contains 15 people).
+The inclusion criteria were as follows: being a divorced mother, having a teenage child, bearing at least a diploma level of education, and not participating in other therapeutic interventions at the same time.
+The exclusion criteria were as follows: absenteeism more than out of three sessions and non–observance of group therapy rules.
+The implementation method was that after selecting the people of the sample group and before starting the treatment program, the Psychological Capital Questionnaire (Luthans et al., 2007) was distributed between both groups.
+After that, the effective parenting training program for divorced mothers was implemented in the experimental group (a 90–minute session and each session once a week).
+The control group was not subjected to any treatment program.
+In the end, the posttest was done again from both groups.
+Data analysis was carried out in two parts: descriptive statistics and inferential statistics.
+At the level of descriptive statistics, mean and standard deviation, and at the level of inferential statistics, univariate analysis of covariance was used.
+Data analysis was done using SPSS software version 24, and the significance level of the tests was considered to be 0.05.

 Type of Study: Original Research Article | Subject: Psychology